slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "All modern diseases are diseases of abundance.
 We punish ourselves by constantly entertaining our minds and bodies." (...)
 "When it comes to nutrition, subtract before you add."
 -- Naval Ravikant*

-> *"An healthy person has a thousand wishes.
-A sick person has one." (...)
-"Civilize the mind but make savage the body." (...)
-"A doctor will take care of the rich man; the poor man is cured with work." (...)
-"Tension is who you think should be.
-Relaxation is who you are."
--- Proverbs*

 > *"Social media is a great way to compare yourself to the top 1%."
 -- Sahil Lavingia*